 Principles Applying to the Determination of Costs >

 Who are the NZAS Complaints Board (Poari Whakapae)?

-The Complaints Board members include a minimum of one consumer representative, two NZAS members, and a lawyer.
+The Complaints Board members include a minimum of two NZAS members, and a lawyer.
 Their role is to investigate complaints about alleged breaches of the NZAS Code of Ethics.
 They make the final decision on the outcome of the investigation and on any penalty, except in circumstances where the penalty is such that the Executive Council makes the final decision, for example, suspension of membership.